-AIs are not submitted to HUD and they are not a formal piece of the ConPlan's Annual Action Plan or

-Five-Year Strategy.
-However, a September 2, 2004, HUD policy memorandum says that a jurisdiction may include in its Annual Action Plan the actions it plans to take in the upcoming year to overcome the effects of impediments to fair housing.
-Note that this is only a may, not a must; in addition, many jurisdictions do not know this policy memorandum exists.
+Als are their own separate documents.
+Als are not submitted to HUD and they are not a formal piece of the ConPlan's Annual Action Plan or Five-Year Strategy, both significant shortcomings in the AI process.
+However, a HUD policy memorandum (no longer featured on the HUD webpages) dated September 2, 2004 stated that a jurisdiction may include in its Annual Action Plan the actions it plans to take in the upcoming year to overcome the effects of impediments to fair housing.
+Note that this is only a "may", not a "must"; in addition, many jurisdictions did not know that this policy memorandum existed.
 Also, some jurisdictions point to a part of their ConPlan or Action Plan called "barriers to affordable housing" and claim that to be the AI.
 The law creating the CHAS (the statutory root of the ConPlan) requires such a discussion, but this is not an AI.
 Examples of barriers to affordable housing in that law include tax policies and building fees.